francisN21/Project-3/client/Checklist.md

 - [] POST / Events/Log
   - Create a new Event/ Log entry
 - [] GET / Event/logs
-  - List all log entries
+  - List all Events!
 - [x] Setup Client
-- [] Create Form to add a new entry
+- [] Create Form to add a new Event
 - [x] Setup Map SDK on client
 - [] List all log entries on map
 - [] Setup Authentication
+- [] Styling
 - [] DEPLOY!
   -Yeay! part 2